allan-tulane/sp23-recitation-01-jaredmarko/README.md

 **TODO: your answer goes here**

+The worst case input value for 'linear_search' is a 'key' that is not present in the list.
+For 'binary_search', the worse case input value would be a 'key' that is either that largest or smallest value in the list.

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**

+The best case input value for 'linear_search' would be a 'key' that is the first element in the list.
+For 'binary_search', the best case input value would be a 'key' that is in the middle of the list being searched.

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.

 - [ ] 7.
 Complete the `compare_search` function to compare the running times of linear search and binary search.
 Confirm the implementation by running `pytest main.py::test_compare_search`, which contains some simple checks.